-- i. name of the shareholder; - ii. name of the Company; - iii. nature of the transaction (e.g. if the change has occurred due to purchase, sale or gift); - iv. the percentage of all shares and voting rights held by the shareholder before and after the transaction; and - v. in case of more than one serie of shares, the shareholder's ownership of shares shall be specified per each serie of share controls how voting rights for the shares are to be exercised under an agreement or contract.
+- i. name of the shareholder; - ii. name of the Company; - iii. nature of the transaction (e.g. if the change has occurred due to purchase, sale or gift); - iv. the percentage of all shares and voting rights held by the shareholder before and after the transaction; and - v. in case of more than one series of shares, the shareholder's ownership of shares shall be specified per each series of shares.